xdvom03/3d-lisp/README.md

 # Caveat emptor

-Potential issues:<br>
+Potential issues or improvements:<br>
 This project was tested on Linux Mint and Ubuntu.
 It may fail on other systems.
 A potential cause of such a failure is an unexpected install location of tcl/tk.
 Make sure that "/usr/bin/wish" is a valid file location.<br>
 The engine is capable of displaying 2D shapes using the create-triangle function.
 However, when two triangles overlap within the field of view, it is not resolved properly.
 This can cause triangles to appear behind lines when they are not.
 This is being worked on.<br>
 When defining your own functions within your file, avoid redefining functions from the engine files.
-Their list can be found above.
+Their list can be found above.<br>
+Keys used for movement are not changable.